HowardHinnant/bbi/README.md

 bbi integral types support all 6 comparison operators, and as long as the two operands have the same Policy, two different bbi types can be compared.
-The operation will continue by converting both to their `common_type` and continuing as normal.
+The operation will proceed normally after converting both to their `common_type`.
 Note that this means that comparisons **always** give the correct result, unlike in C and C++ when comparing signed and unsigned types.
 For example a signed type with a negative value will _always_ compare less than an unsigned type, no matter the bit width of either operand.
 Comparisons with